arblitroshani/iOS-Architecture-Demo/README.md

 ## ViewModel
 ###### location: `/scene/*/...ViewModel.swift`
 - must not import `UIKit`
-- has protocols defined for `Input` and `Output` to achieve type safety and have more control
 - any `button.rx.tap` Observable sequence comes from the `ViewController` as `Signal<Void>` which emits to a `PublishRelay<Void>` in the `ViewModel`
 - other non-void Observable sequences from the `ViewController` come as `Driver<T>` which drive a `BehaviorRelay<T>` in the `ViewModel`.
 - all output from the `ViewModel` that is aimed to the `ViewController` is a `Driver<T>`